Net-Burst.Net

 2 Corinthians 11:23, 12:1 Are they servants of Christ?
 (I am out of my mind to talk like this.)
 I am more.
 I have worked much harder, been in prison more frequently, been flogged more severely, and been exposed to death again and again. . . .
 I must go on boasting. . . .

-Of course, not everyone has every ability, but a person could feel certain he does not have certain abilities and yet have those very abilities locked away in that part of the brain he is currently too scared to access.
-These abilities could already be in a quite developed form or are able to be developed surprisingly quickly.
-The possibilities are almost limitless and will vary from person to person but here are a few examples of abilities that someone who, in an attempt to protect himself from unwanted memories or feelings, could be cutting himself off from:
+Of course, not everyone has every ability, but people with Dissociative Identity Disorder are likely to feel certain they do not have certain abilities and yet have those very abilities locked away in a part of the brain they are currently too scared to access.
+These abilities could already be in a quite developed form or able to be developed far quicker than most people are capable of.
+The possibilities are almost limitless and will vary from person to person but in a previous webpage I provided a few examples of improved abilities that people who, in an attempt to protect themselves from unwanted memories or feelings, could be cutting themselves off from.
+In case you missed that list, I will repeat it here.
+By connecting with his or her alters, a person might end up with remarkably improved:

-* Superior short-term or long-term memory
+* Short-term or long-term memory

 * Musical ability